runtimeverification/iele-semantics/Design.md

 # Partially-Designed Changes

-## Memory

-Initial plans for memory are to replace it with an arbitrary-width array of arbitrary-length byte buffers, and to create instructions to save memory at either an explicit byte width or as an arbitrary-precision number.

 ## Gas calculations

 We still need to construct a gas model for IELE.

 ## Failure data
-We intend to modify the mechanism by which failure data is returned from CALL, CALLCODE, DELEGATECALL, STATICCALL, CREATE, and COPYCREATE instructions using the REVERT instruction.
+We intend to modify the mechanism by which failure data is returned from `call .. at`, `staticcall .. at`, `create`, and `copycreate` instructions using the `revert` instruction.